cxqqsbf/LDA_from_scratch/README.md

 # LDA_from_scratch
-We implement the Latent Dirichlet allocation(LDA) from scratch using python, and compare our implement with
+We implement the Latent Dirichlet allocation(LDA) from scratch using python, and compare our implement with off the shelf ldamodel in gensim package